files-community/Website/src/routes/blog/posts/how-to-use-background-image.md

 </ResourceDictionary>
 ```

 3. Copy the background image or gif to the themes directory and set the `ImageSource` value to the files path.
-The `Stretch` value can be changed to `Uniform` and `None`.